Vintage

-Vintage, in winemaking, is the process of picking grapes and creating the finished product—wine.
+In winemaking, vintage is the process of picking grapes to create wine.
 A vintage wine is one made from grapes that were all, or primarily, grown and harvested in a single specified year.
 In certain wines, it can denote quality, as in Port wine, where Port houses make and declare vintage Port in their best years.
 From this tradition, a common, though not strictly correct, usage applies the term to any wine that is perceived to be particularly old or of a particularly high quality.

 Most countries allow a vintage wine to include a portion of wine that is not from the year denoted on the label.
 In Chile and South Africa, the requirement is 75% same-year content for vintage-dated wine.
 In Australia, New Zealand, and the member states of the European Union, the requirement is 85%.
 In the United States, the requirement is 85%, unless the wine is designated with an AVA, (e.g., Napa Valley), in which case it is 95%.
 Technically, the 85% rule in the United States applies equally to imports, but there are difficulties in enforcing the regulation.

 The opposite of a vintage wine is a nonvintage wine (often seen on a wine list as 'NV'), which is usually a blend from the produce of two or more years.
 This is a common practice for winemakers seeking a consistent style of wine, year on year.